 Leonora Anop, violin.
-After touring the world and winning several competitions as a member of the Rackham String Quartet, Lenora Anop now performs regularly as a soloist, a chamber musician in addition to her teaching duties as professor at the Uninversity of Illinois at Edwardsville.
+After touring the world and winning several competitions as a member of the Rackham String Quartet, Lenora Anop now performs regularly as a soloist, a chamber musician in addition to her teaching duties as professor at Southern Illinois at Edwardsville.
 Since 2000, she has been the Concertmaster of the Bach Society of Saint Louis Orchestra and is a featured soloist on their most recent CD.

 Brandon Christensen completed the Doctor of Musical Arts degree from Stony-Brook University in New York in December, 2002.
 He joined the faculty of Southeast Missouri State University in the fall of 2002 where he is currently a tenured associate professor.
 He maintains a vigorous concert schedule and in recent seasons he has performed regularly throughout the region, as well as in Italy, Finland, and China.
 In addition to his teaching duties at Southeast, he maintains active private studios in both Cape Girardeau and St. Louis.